 So while sports betting has been slow to grow in Alabama, sports has always been a big part of the identity of the state.
 Gambling in the state has historically come down to only a few options:

 However, the current situation is beginning to look a little different.

-As public opinion softens towards gambling and the amount of money in the industry becomes harder to ignore, we expect Alabama to follow the lead of Mississippi and others.
+As public opinion softens towards gambling and the amount of money in the industry becomes harder to ignore, we expect Alabama to follow the lead of Mississippi, Tennessee and others.

 Betting on fantasy sports through sites like DraftKings and FanDuel is unfortunately not available legally in Alabama, despite it being available in almost all other US states.